Constitutive relation for the system-spanning dynamically jammed region in response to impact of cornstarch and water suspensions

-{\bf Discontinous Shear Thickening (DST) fluids show a remarkable effect where the suspension behaves like a thin liquid at low shear rates, but when sheared faster, resistance to flow increases discontinously with shear rate~\cite{BA89,BJ14}.
-This effect has been observed in a large variety of concentrated suspensions of hard, frictional, non-attractive particles~\cite{BJ14,BFOZMBDJ10}.
-DST fluids also show strong impact response such as the ability of a person to run on the surface of a pool filled with a suspension of cornstarch and water ~\cite{BJ14,YOUTUBE}.
-Current models of shear thickening based on lubrication hydrodynamics~\cite{WB09,CMIC11}, dilatancy~\cite{Brown13,SMMD13,BJ12,SBCB10}, and inertial displacement~\cite{ WJ12} fail to explain a person's ability to run on the surface and impact response in general.
-In our experiments we discover a transition at a critical impact velocity in DST fluids above which fronts of solid-like regions are generated in the fluid.
-The collision of these fronts with a solid boundary leads to a shear thickening transition which has not been previously predicted or reported.
-The large stresses generated above the shear thickening transition are enough to hold up a person's weight, and have potential applications for protective materials~\cite{DHNWW07,LWW03}.}
+Discontinuous Shear Thickening (DST) suspensions exhibit a remarkable effect in which they behave like typical liquids at low shear rates, but when sheared faster, resistance to flow can increase discontinuously with shear rate \cite{Ba89,BJ14}.
+DST suspensions can also exhibit solid-like properties such as cracking \cite{RMJKS13}.
+DST has been observed in a large variety of concentrated suspensions of hard, non-attractive particles, and is inferred to be a general feature of such suspensions \cite{Ba89, BJ12, BJ14,BFOZMBDJ10}.
+DST suspensions also support large stresses under impact, one example of which is the ability of a person to walk or run on the surface of a pool filled with a suspension of cornstarch and water \cite{youtube_running, BJ14}.
+The impact response of such fluids is of practical interest for impact protection gear because of their strong response during impact while remaining fluid and flexible otherwise \cite{LWW03,D3O}.
+The purpose of this paper is to obtain a constitutive relation that relates the force on an impactor to its displacement into a DST suspension.
+A companion paper focuses on the internal structure of the suspension that leads to the strong impact response \cite{ASMMB17}.
+The development of a constitutive relation may aid in the development of materials for impact protection applications.

-Since these strong impact response phenomena happen in cornstarch and water suspensions they have been assumed by the scientific community to be the result of shear thickening ~\cite{WB09}.
-Indeed, qualitative observations show that it is possible to run on the surface of cornstarch and water suspensions at higher velocity but one sinks at a lower velocity or after stopping ~\cite{BJ14,YOUTUBE}(See Supplementary Video 1).
-Qualitative observations also show that this effect happens only at high packing fractions similar to DST ~\cite{CPJCPL13}.
-Current models for DST can explain some aspects of steady state shear response, for example successfully predicting that cornstarch and water can support stresses of up to $\sim 10^3 \ Pa$ ~\cite{BJ12}.
-However, a simple estimate shows that the stress on a person's foot from their weight is $\sim 4\cdot10^4 \ Pa$.
-Thus, DST models would predict that a person would always sink in cornstarch and water suspensions.
-Other shear thickening models predict even lower stresses ~\cite{BJ14,WB09}.